FY23 LBE Tracking Form

 Download the form here: FY23 LBE Tracking Form

 Find the list of entities requested to complete this form & additional reporting guidance here: LBE FY23 Tracking Form - List of Requested Entities & Guidance Document

 Contact Sophia.Vitello@mass.gov with any questions or to submit your final form.

 - Massachusetts Energy Insight ⇒ This tool allows LBE partners to view past energy use, view GHG emissions progress, generate reports on energy consumption, and more.

 - Commonwealth Energy Intelligence System ⇒ This program, managed by DCAMM, provides state facilities with access to real-time metering, building management system integration, utility bill management and building energy analytics.

 For any questions on LBE Tracking tools, please contact Sophia.Vitello@mass.gov.

 Greenhouse Gas Calculator

-- LBE GHG Emissions Calculator ⇒ This calculator translates energy units, such as electricity, oil, and natural gas, into GHG emissions and social math (eg, emissions equivalent to number of cars on the road).
+- LBE Conversions and GHG Emissions Calculator ⇒ This calculator translates energy units, such as electricity, oil, and natural gas, into GHG emissions and social math (eg, emissions equivalent to number of cars on the road).